It is an early-type Panther tank. It is built in October 2014.

 I drew rust on the side Armor moderately, too.
 I painted the caterpillar tread using the washing technique with the plural pastel colors, but it’s hard to control the pastel because the color changes completely after having dried when I first get wet.
 Maybe the best way is the first process to use enamel paint, and finish up with pastel.
 There will be room for further examination in the future.

 I did the clear coating which expressed mud with a pastel.
 Is it not helped where the place of a hard pastel working still remain dusty even I splayed mat clear coating?
 After I finish up, I didn’t touch the dusty points as possible as I can.

-It’s impressive the long gun barrel comparing with the tank crews.
-I had a hard time in assembling to handle photo-etched parts and weathering.
+It’s impressive the long gun barrel compared with the tank crews.
+I had a hard time assembling to handle photo-etched parts and weathering.
 Finally not so bad ending generally.
 I was able to make it happily.